-Lyra's Oxford has Van Tieren's Land separate from Baffin Island and it's in "atlas order" (since Ortelius they go from Iceland to Tierra del Fuego) after America and Patagonia, so I guess it's the Antarctic Peninsula or, from the movie map, another Arctic island.
+Oxford has Van Tieren's Land separate from Baffin Island and moreover it's in "atlas order" (ever since Ortelius maps run from Iceland to Tierra del Fuego) after America and Patagonia, so I guess it's either the Antarctic Peninsula or, from the movie map, another Arctic island.
 France, Brytain, and Denmark have the Isles of St Maclovius, Sandwich Land, and the Desolation Islands* around the South Atlantic.

-The Kingdom of Brytain comprises the Kingdoms of of Eireland, England, Mann, and Scotland and the Princedom of Wales; Arthur Tudor produces an heir TTL [Amis].
-Scandinavia of course comprises Norroway, Sveden, and independent Lapland (again we have kingdoms' names left untranslated; Trollesund is apparently supposed to be Bodø, though Tromsø's bigger).
-Denmark includes the Duchies of Holstein, Scania*, and Schleswig; in the Atlantic it rules Estotiland, the Færøerne, Fireland, Frisland (a super-Rockall), and Grœnland.
-Holland, or the United Low Countries, has acquired more of Friesland (still with the famous Franeker planetarium); I left Utrecht a prince-bishopric, though the commercial oligarchs electing the Stadhouder may not have liked so "feudal" an inclusion.
+The Kingdom of Brytain comprises the Kingdoms of of Eireland, England, Mann, and Scotland and the Princedom of Wales; Arthur Tudor produces an heir TTL [Amis], today under Alfred IV.
+Scandinavia of course comprises Norroway, Sveden, and independent Lapland (again we have kingdoms' names left untranslated; Trollesund is apparently supposed to be Bodø, or based on it, though Tromsø's bigger and matches this very bad map).
+I added Suomy* because even though the coordinates for Novorossisk in North are for Finland it was a misprint in Pullman's source that he copied in its entirety--it's cool (and public-domain, I hasten to add) but brings in some discrepancies.
+Denmark includes the Duchies of Holstein, Scania*, and Schleswig; in the Atlantic it rules Estotiland*, the Færøerne, Fireland, Frisland* (a super-Rockall), and Grœnland.
+Holland, or the United Low Countries, has acquired more of Friesland (still with the famous Franeker planetarium); I left Utrecht a prince-bishopric (though the commercial oligarchs electing the Stadhouder may not have liked so "feudal" an inclusion).

-Constitutional-monarchical half-Orléanist France [with that name in Once Upon a Time in the North] and less-constitutional Habsburg Castile and the messianic Empire of Portugal, are self-explanatory.
-The Catalonian Foral Republic lost Aragón, Valencia, and the Balears to Castile in 1580, and regained them in 1815; Navarre's fuero expanded into the Basque Republic.
+Constitutional-monarchical Bourbon (and half-Orléanist by now) France under Philippe XI, less-constitutional Habsburg Castile (Enrique VI) and the messianic Aviz Empire of Portugal (Guilherme III), are self-explanatory.
+The Catalonian Foral Republic lost Aragón, Valencia, and the Balears to Castile in 1580, and regained them in the confusion of 1815; Navarre's fuero expanded into the Basque Republic.

 The German Electorates or Holy Roman Empire's emperors are elected by Austria, Bavaria, Bohemia, Brandenburg-Prussia, Lower Burgundy (Belgium, under a restored Valois-Burgundy dynasty), Hannover, Mecklenburg-Hither Pomerania, and Saxony, the Prince-Archbishoprics of Bremen, Cologne, Trier, Liège, Salzburg, and Mainz, and the Electoral Palatinate (with the Rosicrucian Hortus Palatinus and Fate-Books still drawing visitors).
 In between these petty powers are a mess comprising the Abbacy of Fulda, the Bishoprics of Bamberg, Münster, Hildesheim, Osnabrück, Paderborn, Salzburg, and Würzburg, the Counties of Cleve, Hesse-Darmstadt, Hesse-Kassel, Hohenzollern, Jülich-Berg, Nassau-Saarbrücken, and Zweibrücken, and the Duchies of Alsace, Baden, Oldenburg, Thuringia, and Württemberg.
 [I'd say that 16th-c.
 France and Germany saw the upper nobility turned against the Radical Reformation; the now-monarchomachic Church tightened controls on Scriptural interpretation, purged rural pagan influence, enforced celibacy, and persecuted Anabaptists.
 We have Rudolf II, but he's succeeded by a reactionary Frederick.]